Harnessing the power of LLMs for normative reasoning in MASs: Implementing Normative LLM agents

 \textbf{\emph{Norm conformance - }} Once the agent knows which norm applies in a given situation, it should be capable of selecting a norm-adhering action (i.e., to choose to conform to the norm).
 We propose to extend the \emph{action module} of the LLM agent architecture~\cite{wang2024survey} in order to achieve this.
 Note that selecting a norm adhering action is very similar to the task of norm conformance (value alignment) discussed in Section~\ref{sec:NLP_research_on_norms}.
 Instead of generating a textual output as the action as done in that NLP research, here, we expect the agent architecture to generate an action to be executed in the environment that the agent is situated in.
+One approach to achieve this is by providing specific a priori guidance to the LLMs (i.e., prompting the LLM to choose from a set of norm-aligned actions) using techniques such as Retrieval Augmented Generation (RAG)~\cite{lewis2020retrieval}.
 The challenges in achieving this are discussed in Section \ref{sec:application}.

-While the discussion above only focused on normative LLM agent capabilities related to prior work in NLP (i.e., norm discovery, reasoning and conformance), there is an opportunity to explore the use of LLMs in achieving richer and nuanced normative capabilities for agents. \emph{First}, capabilities such as the ability to spread norms through communication and enforce a norm through punishment can be explored in depth.
+While the discussion above only focused on normative LLM agent capabilities related to prior work in NLP (i.e., norm discovery, reasoning and conformance), there is an opportunity to explore the use of LLMs in achieving richer and nuanced normative capabilities for agents.

+\emph{First}, capabilities such as the ability to spread norms through communication and enforce a norm through punishment can be explored in depth.
 For example, a norm spreading agent should be able convey the norm in a convincing way (e.g., by providing evidence that the norm is in force, and the penalty for non-adherence), and the evidence can come from the LLM.
 More generally, this rich set of capabilities can be provided to an agent by enabling the LLM-agent to recognise the current phase of the norm in the norm life-cycle model (e.g., whether a norm is being created, identified, spread and enforced \cite{savarimuthu2011,morris2019,frantz2018}).

 \emph{Second}, certain assumptions made by prior work can be relaxed.
 Prior work assumes that a sanction is observed in the form of a signal (a symbol \cite{savarimuthu2013}), and the question of where sanctions come from, their different types, and why agents sanction have remained unanswered.
 With the advent of LLMs, the task of reasoning about sanctions (e.g., seeking explanation) can be delegated to the LLM (after training with appropriate data).
 Thus, existing gaps in reasoning can be plugged using LLMs. \emph{Third}, norm-relevant explanation can be offered by an LLM agent - e.g., \emph{why does an agent perform action X and not Y in a given normative context?}.
 Norm-related explanation generation is an area which has been underexplored, and an LLM agent is well-poised to explain the reasons behind action selection and avoidance, corresponding to obligation and prohibition norms respectively. \emph{Fourth}, there is limited prior work that has investigated the dual (slow and fast) nature of normative reasoning, which is routinely employed by humans~\cite{kahneman2017}.
 The core idea is that some norms are applied fast, based on how often an agent employs it, such as offering a greeting, while some require norm identification from scratch.
 With the use of LLMs, agents will have the option to do fast reasoning based on its local memory, and consult an LLM for slow reasoning.
 This presents the opportunity to experiment with different application modes (i.e., when to cache well-known norms and when to consult the LLM), considering the performance goals of the system.